Twixt (film): Release

 Twixt was screened solely at film festivals in North America as it was a featured film at the November 2011 American Film Market.
 At some of these film festival screenings, Coppola would re-edit the film live, putting certain scenes together based on the audience's reaction.
 The film received a general theatrical release in a handful of international markets.

 A re-edited and restored version titled B'Twixt Now and Sunrise was released theatrically on September 30, 2022, and on Blu-ray and digital on February 28, 2023.

 Reception

-Critical reception for Twixt has been predominantly negative as evidenced on Rotten Tomatoes, which collected 20 reviews and found 30% of them positive, with an average rating of 4.6/10.
+On Rotten Tomatoes, which collected 20 reviews and found 30% of them positive, with an average rating of 4.6/10.
+Metacritic, which uses a weighted average, assigned the film a score of 40 out of 100, based on 6 critics, indicating "mixed or average" reviews.
 Some reviewers have criticized the film for being "flimsy" and "[close to] unwatchable".
 The Hollywood Reporter panned Coppola's dream sequences in Twixt, commenting that the "young Coppola" could have done more with the scenes while "the present-day [Coppola] produces only tepid and tired imagery that would not earn high marks in any film school."

 In contrast, Le Monde, Variety and Les Cahiers du cinéma gave the film positive reviews, and Variety praised Twixt as a "disarmingly cheeky, intermittently gorgeous trifle".
 French film magazine Cahiers du cinéma placed it as the third best film of 2012.